Molecular pentaquarks composed of a ground-state octet baryon and a $P-$wave anticharmed meson: Numerical results

 Thus, we now focus on possible molecular states predominantly composed of $\bar{D}_2^*N$.
-As shown in the right panel of Table \ref{d1n}, we find strong attractive interactions supporting loosely bound states for the $\bar{D}_2^*N$ systems with $1(3/2^-)$ and $0(5/2^-)$, with binding energies from several to tens of MeV, RMS radii around or above 1.00 fm, and reasonable cutoff parameters, which all indicate that these two states qualify as promising molecular candidates.
+As shown on the right half of Table \ref{d1n}, we find strong attractive interactions supporting loosely bound states for the $\bar{D}_2^*N$ systems with $1(3/2^-)$ and $0(5/2^-)$, with binding energies from several to tens of MeV, rms radii around or above 1.00 fm, and reasonable cutoff parameters, which all indicate that these two states qualify as promising molecular candidates.

 In addition, we can identify six further $\bar{D}_2^*N$ molecular candidates with quantum numbers $I(J^P)=0(1/2^-, 3/2^{\pm}, 5/2^+)$ and $1(3/2^{+}, 5/2^+)$, all of which can yield loosely bound solutions within a reasonable cutoff range.
 Consistent with the $\bar{D}_1N$ findings, the analysis of cutoff values suggests that $S$-wave isoscalar configurations are the most favorable for molecular formation.
 For the $\bar{D}_2^*N$ systems with $0(7/2^-)$ and $1(1/2^-, 5/2^-, 7/2^-)$, no bound states can be found within $\Lambda \leq 2.00$ GeV, implying that the OBE potentials in these channels lack sufficient strength.